lhallock/openarm-multisensor/README.md

 **If you use this code for academic purposes, please cite the following publication**: Laura A. Hallock, Akash Velu, Amanda Schwartz, and Ruzena Bajcsy, "[Muscle deformation correlates with output force during isometric contraction](https://people.eecs.berkeley.edu/~lhallock/publication/hallock2020biorob/)," in _IEEE RAS/EMBS International Conference on Biomedical Robotics & Biomechatronics (BioRob)_, IEEE, 2020.

+**NOTE**: The `master` branch of this code has been updated in preparation for a paper submission currently under review.
+To access the codebase as released with the publication above, please visit the `biorob-2020` branch [here](https://github.com/lhallock/openarm-multisensor/tree/biorob-2020).

-This README primarily describes the methods needed to recreate the analyses described in the publication above, as applied to the time OpenArm Multisensor 1.0 data set found in the [OpenArm repository](https://simtk.org/frs/?group_id=1617).
+This README primarily describes the methods needed to recreate the analyses described in the publications above, as applied to the time OpenArm Multisensor 1.1 data set found in the [OpenArm repository](https://simtk.org/frs/?group_id=1617).
 The code and documentation are provided as-is; however, we invite anyone who wishes to adapt and use it under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ---